 Technology use in human resources is skyrocketing, and for a good reason: it can save companies money, boost productivity, and improve employee satisfaction.
 That said, most businesses have some distance to go before they truly embrace the advantages of technology.
 (According to a recent survey, only 23% of respondents said their company is using technology to its fullest potential.)

 As organizations continue to become more tech-savvy, it is incumbent upon Human Resources professionals to master the latest tools and trends that can be used to reduce cost, boost efficiency, and improve employee morale.
+Some may even listen to an HR Podcast or two for inspiration and guidance on these to help them decide which way to go.
 One of those tools is the cloud.

 With all the various technologies available to HR professionals today, it’s easy to get overwhelmed by it all.
 But before you throw your hands up in the air in frustration (and just to give up), take a step back and consider how each of these technologies can help you to perform your HR functions better.
 And before you try to choose the right technologies for your organization, you should have a clear picture of what you need them to do.